Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

 Click here for Pros and cons of Vitamin supplements -

-Large number of people across the globe take some type of supplement each day, with multivitamin supplements being one of the more popular choices.
+A large number of people across the globe take some type of supplement each day, with multivitamin supplements being one of the more popular choices.
 While there can be some benefits to taking vitamin supplements, certain supplements, or combinations of supplements, can be risky for some individuals.
 Getting too much of some vitamins may also cause toxicity symptoms.

 If you pride yourself on consuming a healthy, balanced diet, you may be considering or already taking a multi-vitamin.
 Or perhaps you are worried you aren’t getting enough nutrients in your diet?